 This country has a legacy of “othering” and because of this, racism is inextricably intertwined in all facets of our lives, including our healthcare systems, environment, education, and Wall Street.
 It is undeniable that Black and Indigenous people have borne the brunt of this oppression, yet it is detrimental to all.

 Racism will not be quickly stamped out.
 While we are beginning to see accountability for murder and abuse, individual guilty verdicts—despite how important—don’t in themselves lead to institutional change.
 We continue to see Black people lose their lives to systemic racism, often at the hands of people who are supposed to protect them.
 Change requires a commitment from each of us to take action every day.
 Since we are all products of a culture that privileges whiteness and is built around anti-Blackness, “not being racist” isn’t enough; we must be actively anti-racist.

 Our vision at the CAPTC is to realize an environment where health equity exists for all.
 This requires reflection and adjustment that doesn’t end with the news cycle.
 We pledge to continue our commitment to dismantling institutional racism by examining and reflecting on our own prejudices.
 We also pledge to continue to tackle important issues like homophobia and implicit bias through our capacity-building trainings and technical assistance.
 Through this, and through collaboration with like-minded organizations, we can move the needle in healthcare toward greater inclusivity, and thus, generate healthier, more equitable communities.

-As a member of both the Bixby Center for Global Reproductive Health, and the Zuckerberg San Francisco General Hospital (ZSFG) Ob-Gyn Division and Heluna Health we are committed to this ongoing work, and we ask you to join us.
+As a member of the Bixby Center for Global Reproductive Health in UCSF’s Department of Obstetrics, Gynecology & Reproductive Sciences, we are committed to this ongoing work, and we ask you to join us.